 The stakes don’t always have to be something that only effects the main character, or even effects the main character the most.
-If your main character is a selfless person, then these stakes may be more dramatic than a threat to the main character themselves.
+If your main character is a selfless person, then threats to other people may be more dramatic than a threat to the main character themselves.
 Many heroes are willing to risk their own lives but not the lives of their loved ones.
 This applies even in lower stakes.
 The climax could be over the loss of a job for a parent or the wheelchair that their grandmother desperately needs.

-I'd like to clarify that stakes and consequences are not necessarily the same thing.
-The character will be risking something during each moment of conflict in the book, but that negative risk doesn't always have to happen.
+One thing to keep in mind is that stakes and consequences are not necessarily the same thing.
+The character will be risking something during each moment of conflict in the book, but that negative risk doesn't always have to play out.
 The conflict can go their way and the stakes are avoided.
-So if you have killed a character off in a previous scene, that doesn’t mean someone actually must die in the climax, contrary to what J. K. Rowling seems to believe.
+So if you have killed a character off in a previous scene, that doesn’t mean someone actually must die in the climax (contrary to what J. K. Rowling seems to believe).
 It just means that the stakes need to be life or death.
 If everything goes well, your heroes can all survive the final fight.